Otahuhu Workshops: History

 NZR called for tenders for "new Car and Wagon Shops at Otahuhu near Auckland" on 30 September 1926, following the Fay-Raven report on New Zealand's railways of 1925.
 By 1928, the new facility was completed, and some men from the Newmarket Workshops were tasked with installing new equipment at the site.
 The workshops officially opened for business following the Christmas holiday period of 1928–1929, at which time the Newmarket Workshops closed.

 Though the buildings for the new facility were all on the same site, there was a Midway that separated two groups of buildings.
 On the western side of the yard were the Wagon Shops, Machine Shop, Blacksmiths Shop, Reclaim, Powerhouse and Stores.
 To the east were the Structural Shop, Trimming Shop, Car Shops No. 1 and 2, and the Woodmill.
 Increasing demands for rolling stock and new requirements necessitated the extension or modification of the Structural Shop and the Machine Shop, and the installation of an Electroplating Shop and Battery Shop in the Trimming Shop.
 Other buildings included an administration block, schoolroom and canteen.

 The workshops played their part in the war effort.
 Prior to New Zealand's involvement in World War II there was a building known as the Air Force building.
 It was intended to be used to train apprentices in aircraft maintenance, but the Royal New Zealand Air Force occupied the building for the duration of the war.
 The war saw many workshop staff seconded to places such as the Devonport Naval Base and local engineering firms that were contracted to the military for the production of war supplies and equipment.
 Work undertaken during the war included the production of slat beds for the Army, small-arms ammunition machines for the Colonial Ammunition Company, dual flying yokes for Air Force craft, and tugboat hulls for the United States Navy.
 One special job was the conversion of six 56 ft second-class carriages into ambulance cars, for the transport of wounded soldiers.

-A program for the construction of 60 ft carriages intended for North Island Main Trunk service prompted the construction of a new workshop building about 1940, known as Car No. 1 Extension.
-Though the program was cancelled after much of the material needed for their construction had been imported, the infrastructure proved useful in the 1950s when the D class electric coaches from Wellington were overhauled there.
+A programme for the construction of 60 ft carriages intended for North Island Main Trunk service prompted the construction of a new workshop building about 1940, known as Car No. 1 Extension.
+Though the programme was cancelled after much of the material needed for their construction had been imported, the infrastructure proved useful in the 1950s when Wellington's fleet of D class electric multiple unit carriages were overhauled there.

 Other new buildings at the site included a Diesel Shop in 1962 and a new woodmill to replace the old one that was destroyed in a major fire on 31 May 1955.
 The machines installed in the new Woodmill were more modern than those available in the old building, resulting in much-improved output.